Kotlin Help

 Consider a Kotlin Multiplatform project that has an iOS target.
 You may want to make this iOS binary available as a dependency to iOS developers working on native Swift projects.
 Using Kotlin Multiplatform tooling, you can provide an artifact that would seamlessly integrate with their Xcode projects.

-This guide shows how to do this by building XCFrameworks with the Kotlin Gradle plugin.
+This tutorial shows how to do this by building XCFrameworks with the Kotlin Gradle plugin.

-To make your framework consumable, you need to upload two files:
+To make your framework consumable, you'll need to upload two files:

-• A ZIP archive of the XCFramework.
-Upload it to a convenient file storage with direct access (for example, creating a GitHub release with the archive attached, using Amazon S3 or Maven).
+• A ZIP archive with the XCFramework.
+You'll need to upload it to a convenient file storage with direct access (for example, creating a GitHub release with the archive attached, using Amazon S3 or Maven).
 Choose the option that is easiest to integrate into your workflow.

-Consider the following options for organizing your Git repositories:
+However, you can configure your project differently.
+Consider the following options for organizing Git repositories:

-• Store the Package.swift file in an independent repository.
-This allows versioning it separately from the Kotlin Multiplatform project the file describes.
-This is the recommended approach: it allows scaling and generally easier to maintain.
+• Store the Package.swift file and the code that should be packaged into an XCFramework in separate Git repositories.
+This allows versioning the Swift manifest separately from the project the file describes.
+This is the recommended approach: it allows scaling and is generally easier to maintain.

 • Put the Package.swift file next to your Kotlin Multiplatform code.
-This is a more straightforward approach, but keep in mind in this case the Swift package and the code will use the same versioning.
-SPM uses Git tags for versioning packages, and this can conflict with tags used for the project.
+This is a more straightforward approach, but keep in mind that, in this case, the Swift package and the code will use the same versioning.
+SPM uses Git tags for versioning packages, which can conflict with tags used for your project.

 • In a multi-package project, only one consumer package can depend on the external module (to avoid dependency conflicts within the project).
 So, all the logic that depends on your Kotlin Multiplatform module should be encapsulated in a particular consumer package.

 • If you publish the Kotlin Multiplatform project using an automated CI process, this process would need to include publishing the updated Package.swift file to the consumer repository.
-Such a phase in CI can be difficult to maintain as it may lead to conflicting updates of the consumer repository.
+This may lead to conflicting updates of the consumer repository and so such a phase in CI can be difficult to maintain.

 import org.jetbrains.kotlin.gradle.plugin.mpp.apple.XCFramework kotlin { // Other Kotlin Multiplatform targets // ... // Name of the module to be imported in the consumer project val xcframeworkName = "Shared" val xcf = XCFramework(xcframeworkName) listOf( iosX64(), iosArm64(), iosSimulatorArm64(), ).forEach { it.binaries.framework { baseName = xcframeworkName // Specify CFBundleIdentifier to uniquely identify the framework binaryOption("bundleId", "org.example.${xcframeworkName}") xcf.add(this) isStatic = true } } //... }